fau-masters-collected-works-cgarbin/dropout-vs-batch-normalization/README.md

 item.
 To see the original report, go to the first version in the file history.

 The LaTeX files used to create the report are available [here](./report).

+# License

+Licensed as [MIT](./LICENSE).
+If you use parts of this project, I'd appreciate a reference to this work (and please let me know you are referring to - personal curiosity).